UPC Barcodes: The Basics

 As stated above, UPC are “Universal Product Codes” are acceptable around the globe.
 EAN stands for European Article Number and was the identifier commonly used internationally.
 Before 2005, manufacturers were challenged because the US used UPC and 13-digit EAN barcodes were used internationally.
 The EAN format is essentially identical to the UPC but contains a leading “0” to make the number of digits 13.
 Since the UPC was only 12-digits, it normally did not present problems to overseas POS systems.
 However, the 13-digit EANs could not be read by US stores.
 All of the EAN country organizations and the UCC (Uniform Code Council) came together to form GS1.
 One of the first initiatives was to establish the 2005 Sunrise Date which educated US companies on the necessity to enable their systems to read 14-digits (GTINs).

-Despite the tremendous amount of incorrect information advertised online for cheap UPC codes, companies do not purchase UPC Codes.
-They need to license a GS1 Company Prefix associated to their company.
-The size of the GS1 Company Prefix they license is dependent on the number of items they need to identify.
+At Bar Code Graphics, we define a GS1 UPC Barcode as one which correctly contains a GS1 (UPC) Company Prefix.
+There is a tremendous amount of incorrect information advertised online for cheap UPC codes, and companies really need to understand the severity of the problems which may occur if they are enticed by cheap alternatives.
+They need to license a UPC Company Prefix associated to their company.
+The size of the UPC (GS1) Company Prefix they license is dependent on the number of items they need to identify.
 Please visit this educational page to learn more about UPC and how some companies provide resold UPCs. https://www.barcode.graphics/education-upc-symbols/.